mingzhe93/image-caption-editor/README.md

 5. Changes are saved automatically on navigation or manually via the Save button

 ### Auto-captioner (preview, desktop only)
-- Open the “Auto Captioning Sidecar” page in the desktop app.
+-   Open the "Auto Captioning Sidecar" page in the desktop app.
 -   Choose a backend (CPU or GPU; downloads are cached and reused even after shutdown).
 -   Download a model preset or provide your own model/mmproj URLs.
 -   Start the server and run a test caption (supports attaching an image; optional external base URL/API key/system prompt in Advanced settings).
 -   Logs and progress are shown to help debug backend/model downloads and server startup.

 Future plan: integrate the sidecar to iteratively caption images in the selected folder.

+## Roadmap
+- Whole-folder captioning job (bulk run through the local captioner sidecar).

 ## Project Structure
 -   `electron/` - Electron main process and IPC handlers